loopbackio/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 MyUser.disableRemoteMethod('__updateById__accessTokens', false);
 ```

-### Read-Only endpoints example
+### Read-only endpoints example

-You may want to only expose read-only operations on your model hiding all POST, PUT, DELETE verbs
+You may want to only expose read-only operations on your model; in other words hiding all operations that use HTTP POST, PUT, DELETE method.

 **common/models/model.js**